Registered Dietitian vs. Nutritionist: The Key Differences

 What is a Nutritionist?

-It is important to note: a Registered Dietitian can and may choose to be called a nutritionist.
-You may even see RD’s referring to themselves as Registered Dietitian Nutritionist.
-This is each clinicians personal choice.
-However, a nutritionist is NOT a Registered Dietitian or a Registered Dietitian Nutritionist.
-Again, it is important for the public to be aware of these differences and check the credentials.
+It’s important to note that a Registered Dietitian can choose to refer to themselves as a nutritionist, and you may even see RDs using the title Registered Dietitian Nutritionist (RDN).
+This is a personal choice of the clinician.
+However, a “nutritionist” is not the same as a Registered Dietitian or a Registered Dietitian Nutritionist.
+It’s crucial for the public to understand these differences and verify credentials when seeking nutritional advice.

 what does a Nutritionist do